 Shareholder may wish to retire or disputes can escalate to the point the shareholder wishes to sell their shares back to the company.
 This hinges on an independent business valuation, providing both sides with assurance that the amounts involved are fair.
 Management Buy Outs also rely on independent valuations which help with a more seamless transition when the business changes hands.

 Passing on the family business to future generations needs to be planned for and documented carefully, involving independent valuations and tax considerations.
 By taking these steps now, disputes and misunderstandings are avoided, with the business having more certainty over its future.

 Forensic litigation & divorce matters

 Where one or both parties to a divorce own business assets, their valuations form part of the overall financial settlement and therefore need to be calculated accurately to ensure a fair outcome is achieved for both sides.

 Anna Madden, Curo partner and head of audit can answer your queries around valuations and how they can benefit your business.
+Anna is also a member of the Expert Witness Institute.
 Please contact [email protected] or call 01527 558539 to find out more about how Curo can help your business.